Join an Odyssey of the Mind Team

 Here are the full text versions of problems and key documents that you will need for your Odyssey.
 Reminder: Your team is NOT approved to participate on our membership until the coordinator has all your information and has given the go-ahead for your team to start working on a problem.
 Some problems and/or virtual participation may require extra costs that your team will have to cover.
 These should be in the $100-$200 range.

-Program Guide for 2022: All your questions will probably be answered here.
-You and your team should read it!
+Program Guide for 2023: All your questions will probably be answered here.
+Yes, you and your team MUST read it!

 PLEASE NOTE: We have a crushing machine that a parent built for us!
 You will have to borrow weights, but we have the machine.
 Teams can borrow it to test their balsa structures.